-I’ve a soft spot for placid animals and these two posers were perfectly poised for a photo shoot.
+I’ve a soft spot for placid animals and these two posers were perfectly poised for a photo shoot on a recent visit.
 Again the view is eastwards over Dingle Bay towards Ventry and Dingle.
-The shadow on the right of the picture is the Iveragh Peninsula, the southern part of the Wild Atlantic Way in Kerry.
+The shadow on the right of the picture is the Iveragh Peninsula of South Kerry.
 Beehive huts (Early Christian dwellings) and Dunbeg Fort are on this stretch of road.

 Once rounding Slea Head, the road travels north towards Dún Chaoin/Dunquin where Coumeennoole Strand is now visible from the road.
 The headland which stretches west of this beach is Dunmore Head/An Dún Mór, the westernmost point of mainland Ireland.
 The next parish is Boston.

 Approaching Dún Chaoin, a better view of Inis Tuaisceart is on offer and it’s easy to see why this island is known as The Sleeping Giant and An Fear Marbh (The Dead Man).